-Manangat This is considered on of the longest rides in Vigan.
+This is considered on of the longest rides in Vigan.
 It works best after a typhoon has been in action in the South China Sea and can whip up a great wave that can say from August through to about January.
 It is a beach break.

-Nalvo, Santa Maria Santa Maria is south of Vigan it has a great little reef break that provides consistent good waves.
+Santa Maria is south of Vigan it has a great little reef break that provides consistent good waves.

-Other sites There are numerous sites both north and south of Vigan, use your imagination and do a bit of exploring.
+There are numerous sites both north and south of Vigan, use your imagination and do a bit of exploring.
 A lot of the coastline can be seen from the highway.
 You can catch waves from Santo Domingo, Magsingal, San Juan, Cabugao and Sinait.
 By now you are almost at Badoc Island.

 Where do I stay?